KaiMa92/BiomimeticsMarketplace/README.md

 cd biomimeticsmarketplace
 mkdir datasets
 ```
-to create datasets use the ScopusIndexManager class from ragpipeline.
+to create datasets use the IndexManager class from ragpipeline.

 ### Usage